scottmuc/scottmuc.github.com/source/_posts/2014-10-16-valuable-links-podcasts.markdown

 {% img right /images/blog/podcasts/healthyhacker.png 200 %}
 This one is fairly new and I've already become a fan.
 [Chris Hunt][chris-hunt] delivers his show in a charming style.
 He discusses being healthy, and what's interesting in the software world.
 All to the tune of a catchy theme song.
 Now I just need to get into the habit of doing the workout of the week.
+Removed for now because of its technical base.

 **Favourites:**